Zabrimus/vdr-jonglisto/README.md

 ### Theme
 The application currently use a theme from <https://bootswatch.com/cerulean/>.
 If you want to change the default theme, change build.less in directory tools/build-bootstrap and start build.sh in the same directory.

+### SVDRP Server
+The application start an own svdrp server and therefore an OSD.
+The OSD implements the protocol from the svdrposd/remoteosd plugin.
+At this moment the internal server handles only requests for OSDs of the other configured VDR instances.
+The svdrposd plugin is not neccessary, because the proxy gets the remote osd via restfulapi-plugin.

 ### Build instructions